Seally/yastm/README.md

 It completely overrides the soul trap logic used by the game, so Papyrus code can simply call `caster.TrapSoul(victim)` and it should work as long as all supporting TOMLs and ESPs are in place.
+Note that the changes made by USSEP to `magicSoulTrapFXScript` must be reverted for this mod to operate as intended.

 It also fixes the crash that occurs when using a reusable soul gem whose base form already has a soul.
 In order for reusable soul gems to be supported by this